contensis/contensis.github.io/docs-src/content-types/field-editors/editor-markdown.md

 # Markdown field editor
 The markdown editor provides the user with the ability to write blocks of content using the markdown syntax.

-We use the SimpleMDE markdown editor as it provides a rich toolset including fullscreen mode.
+Contensis uses the SimpleMDE markdown editor as it provides a rich toolset including fullscreen mode.

 ## Limitations
 The content entered into the markdown editor is stored and returned through the Delivery API as pure markdown.
 Any links or images referenced in the markdown editor have to be external as we do not parse the markdown content.

 ## Appearance
 ![Markdown Field Editor](/images/field-editor-markdown.png)